alarmfox/game-repository/docs/docs/index.md

   dev-dependecies    installs development dependencies docker-build       builds a docker image docker-run         runs a docker container.
-Needs "config" argument (i.e make docker-run config=$(pwd)/config.json) docker-push        sends the image on a server with ssh (i.e make docker push SSH="10.10.1.1 -p1234") test               executes all unit tests in the repository.
+Needs "config" argument (i.e make docker-run config=$(pwd)/config.json) docker-push-ssh    sends the image on a server with ssh (i.e make docker-push-ssh SSH="10.10.1.1 -p1234") docker-push        sends the image on a registry (i.e make docker-push REGISTRY=<registry_name>) test               executes all unit tests in the repository.
 Use COVER_DIR=<PATH> to enable coverage. (i.e make test COVER_DIR=$(pwd)/coverage) test-race          executes all unit tests with a race detector.
 Takes longer test-integration   executes all tests.
-If CI is set, DB_URI can be used to set database URL, otherwise a docker container is used (i.e make test-integration CI=1 DB_URI=db-url COVER_DIR=/some/path) clean              remove build files help               prints this help message
+If CI is set, DB_URI can be used to set database URL, otherwis a docker container is used (i.e make test-integration CI=1 DB_URI=db-url COVER_DIR=/some/path) clean              remove build files help               prints this help message
 ```